-We have reviewed the accompanying interim consolidated balance sheet of Saudi Telecom Company - Saudi Joint Stock Company - (the "Company") and its subsidiaries (the "Group") as at 30 September 2016, and the related interim consolidated statements of income for the three- month and nine-month periods ended 30 September 2016, and interim consolidated statements of cash flows for the nine-month period then ended.
+We have reviewed the accompanying interim consolidated balance sheet of Saudi Telecom Company - A Saudi Joint Stock Company and its subsidiaries (the "Company" or the "Group") as at 31 December 2016, the related interim consolidated statements of income for the three month period and year ended 31 December 2016, and interim consolidated statement of cash flows for the year then ended.
 These interim consolidated financial statements are the responsibility of the Group's management and have been prepared by them and submitted to us together with all the information and explanations which we required.
 We conducted our limited review in accordance with the Standard on Review of Interim Financial Reporting issued by the Saudi Organization for Certified Public Accountants (SOCPA).
 A limited review consists principally of applying analytical procedures to financial data and making inquiries of persons responsible for financial and accounting matters.
 It is substantially less in scope than an audit conducted in accordance with generally accepted auditing standards, the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
 Accordingly, we do not express such an opinion.